 Local Community Links:

-A future SunRail station is planned for the area adjacent to the historic Orlando depot, and a transit plaza will allow travelers to easily transfer between Amtrak, commuter rail and Lynx buses.
-SunRail construction began in January 2012 on a 32 mile segment running from Sand Lake Road to DeBary.
-Once the first phase is completed, the system will be extended south to Poinciana and north to DeLand.
-In preparation for the start of SunRail service in Orlando, the city will spend approximately $4 million to enhance streets, parking and sidewalks in the blocks near the Amtrak and commuter stations.
+A SunRail commuter rail station is located just north of the historic Orlando depot, and a transit plaza allows travelers to easily transfer between Amtrak, commuter trains and Lynx buses.
+SunRail Phase I, a 32 mile segment running from Sand Lake Road to DeBary, opened for service in May, 2014.
+Work is now underway on extensions south to Poinciana and north to DeLand.
+In preparation for the start of SunRail service, the city spent approximately $4 million to enhance streets, parking and sidewalks in the blocks near the Amtrak and commuter stations.
+The campus of Orlando Health and the Downtown South Main Street District are also within easy walking distance of both transportation facilities.

 Orlando, Florida’s largest inland city and seat of Orange County, was originally a settlement of cattlemen known as Jernigan, named after its first homesteader along Lake Holden.
 Most pioneers did not arrive until after the Third Seminole War in the 1850s.
 The name, “Orlando” is said to have originated from a tree carved to commemorate a soldier in the Third Seminole war, and the area was called “Orlando’s Grave” and then just “Orlando.”